 Applicants for the applied project or thesis program option (offered face to face) are required to submit a GRE score.
 Priority is given to applicants who have achieved a 305 or higher on the GRE.

-For students applying to the capstone course option offered in the online delivery of the program, submission of GRE scores are recommended but not required.
+Students applying to the capstone course option offered in the online delivery of the program are encouraged to submit GRE scores; it is a recommendation, not a requirement.